George Slee: Founds almshouses

 Slee's Almshouses were founded by George Slee in 1610 and were built posthumously in 1613 in accordance with the instructions in his will.
 He bequeathed £500 for the purpose and directed that they should be "for six poore aged woemen to dwell in".
 The women were to be aged at least "three score years", and were to be nominated by his wife Joan, and following her death by Churchwardens of St Peter's Church in Tiverton.
 The six women were to be "of honest name and fame" and for their maintenance received 12 pence per week payable on Saturdays.
 The Almshouses are described by Martin Dunsford (1744–1807) in his 1790 work Historical Memoirs of the Town and Parish of Tiverton.

-A tripartite indenture was made on 19 July 1625,m summarised as follows:
+A tripartite indenture was made on 19 July 1625, summarised as follows:

 "...between Roger Slee of Tiverton, Merchant, son and heir of the said George Slee of the first part; William Slee of Uplowman, William Hame (son-in-law of George Slee), William Coleman (son-in-law of George Slee), William Spurway (son-in-law of George Slee), John Berry (son-in-law of George Slee), Robert Dayman, Peter Blundell (nephew of George Slee), Peter West, Peter Spurway, Thomas Bury, and three others, all of Tiverton, being nominated as (Trustees in the indenture, of the second part, and Johane Slee, widdowe, executrix of the last will and testament of George Slee, of the third part; wherein it is recited that she, by the advise of her overseers, had purchased a plote of ground within the town of Tyverton neere adjoining to the dwelling house of the said George Slee, in Peter Street there, and hath erected and built uppon the same plote of ground six dwelling houses for six poore women to dwell in, etc."